slu4coder/Arduino-Nano-PC/README.md

 # Arduino Nano Personal Computer - Squeezing Water from a Stone

-I am pushing the limits of how much you can get out of a single Arduino Nano as few as possible additional logic ICs:
+I am pushing the limits of how much compute you can get out of an Arduino Nano:

-Sketches and schematics of my minimalistic 'Nano Personal Computer': 320x200 pixels of VGA monochrome (optional: 16 colors) output and PS/2 interface on a single Arduino Nano with just 1 (2) logic IC.
+        o 320x200 pixels of monochrome VGA output (optional: 16 row colors)

+        o PS/2 keyboard readout

+        o requires only 1(!) logic IC 74HC166

 # HOW TO USE THE 'NANO HOME COMPUTER 2.0'